 This section provides information about the QVBR settings.
 The following table provides a set of recommended values to get started with.
-Specify your values for these settings when you create your outputs, as described in Configuring jobs in MediaConvert.
+Specify your values for these settings when you create your outputs, as described in Tutorial: Configuring job settings.
 For more information about each setting, choose a topic from the list that follows the table.